Meet Monica Moss, a passionate food justice advocate who now leads the Greater Chicago Food Depository’s board of directors.

 “So, that was interesting,” she said, laughing.

 They’ve been together ever since, married for nearly 27 years with two children, Elijah, 20 and Makayla, 17.
-Today, First Lady Moss and the Rev. Otis Moss III lead the ministry together at the historic Trinity United Church of Christ in Washington Heights on Chicago’s South Side.
+Today, Moss is the first lady and her husband, the Rev. Otis Moss III, is the pastor at the historic Trinity United Church of Christ in Washington Heights on Chicago’s South Side.

 In May, during the height of the pandemic, Trinity partnered with the Food Depository to host an emergency pop-up food distribution that served more than 1,000 families each week.
-Next, Moss plans to open a permanent food pantry as part of a larger nonprofit development that aims to rejuvenate the 95th Street corridor in Washington Heights.
+Moss is excited for the new food pantry opening through the Endeleo Institute, the community development arm of Trinity church that aims to rejuvenate the 95th Street corridor in Washington Heights.